apache/skywalking-python/docs/en/setup/advanced/LogReporter.md

-# Python agent log reporter
+# Python Agent Log Reporter

 This functionality reports logs collected from the Python logging module(in theory, also logging libraries depending on the core logging module).